-Thousands of Australians flee to beaches to escape bushfires
+Thousands trapped on Australian beaches by dangerous bushfires

 The fires have been spread across four states, with fronts stretching hundreds of kilometers in some cases, affecting many towns and rural areas.

-The two people who died overnight were believed to have been a father and son protecting their property near the NSW inland town of Cobargo, police said.
-A third was missing, feared dead, in New South Wales, while four more were unaccounted for in Victoria.
+The two people who died overnight were believed to have been a father and son protecting their property near the town of Cobargo in New South Wales, police said, with a third missing, feared dead, while in Victoria, four more were unaccounted for.

-Bushfires also continued to burn on the outskirts of Sydney, cloaking the harbor city in smoke ahead of a fireworks display planned for New Year’s Eve.
+Bushfires burned on the outskirts of Sydney, cloaking the harbor city in smoke ahead of a fireworks display planned for New Year’s Eve.

-Authorities said it would go ahead, despite some public calls for the fireworks to be canceled, in solidarity with fire-hit areas in New South Wales.
+Authorities said the fireworks would go ahead, despite some public calls for cancellation in solidarity with fire-hit areas in the state.

 “Many of us have mixed feelings about this evening, but the important thing we take out of this is that we’re a resilient state,” NSW Premier Gladys Berejiklian told reporters.

-“I don’t want to take a second away from the deep sense of loss and tragedy many people are feeling.”

-Reporting by Sonali Paul in Melbourne; additional reporting by Jonathan Barrett, Paulina Duran and Swati Pandey in Sydney; Writing by Jane Wardell; Editing by Gerry Doyle and Clarence Fernandez
+Reporting by Sonali Paul in Melbourne; additional reporting by Jonathan Barrett and Paulina Duran in Sydney; Writing by Jane Wardell; Editing by Gerry Doyle and Clarence Fernandez